thatandyrose/pwckr/README.md

 ### 3. Mutually Excluisve tag searching for better results...?

 At the last minute I decided to change the searching stratgey to :tags and tags_mode:'all' for more relevant results.
-Also my tests expect tags so ;-)
+Also my tests expect tags so ;-) No entirely convinced about this...

 ### 4. Tests With Delicious Mocking
   allow(ANY_CLASS).to receive(:get_todays_quote){"fuck yeah"}